CMC Markets vs City Index Comparison

 Which brokers offers more tradeable asset classes, CMC Markets or City Index?

-Both CMC Markets and City Index allow you to trade Forex Trading, Trading - Forex or CFDs, Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
-Looking at total tradeable symbols, CMC Markets has 11927, compared to 12000 from City Index.
+Both CMC Markets and City Index allow you to trade Forex Trading (Spot or CFDs), Spread Betting, Social Trading / Copy Trading, Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, CMC Markets has 12377, compared to 13500 from City Index.

 Can I trade cryptocurrency with CMC Markets or City Index?